pravega/boomi-connector/README.md

 ```
 ./gradlew dependencyJar
 ```
 This will build a fat jar with all of the dependencies required for the connector to work.
+Upload this as an account library and create a custom library for the Pravega connector and deploy it to any environment that will run the connector.